kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 opengraphimage: Domenico-Fetti_Archimedes_1620.jpg
 ---

->This blog began life more than two decades ago, as part of a series of lectures I delivered to some very bright first-year engineering students at an Australian university.
+>This blog---and its companion, [The Wonder That Is Pi](https://swanlotus.netlify.app/blogs/the-wonder-that-is-pi)---began life in 2004, as part of a series of lectures I delivered to some very bright first-year engineering students at an Australian university.
 >
 >The number $\pi$ (pronounced "pie") has been recognized from time immemorial because its physical significance can be grasped easily: it is the ratio of the circumference of a circle to its diameter.
 But who would have thought that such an innocent ratio would exercise such endless fascination because of the complexities it enfolds?
 >